Bear Basin Trail, Spanish Peaks Area, Northern Madison Range, near Big Sky, MT

 Geomorphology and Landscape Evolution

-The majority of the glacial land forms at Bear Basin were most likely created during what geologists call the Pinedale glaciation.
+Based on how fresh the glacial land forms are at Bear basin, it was probably last glaciated during what geologists call the Pinedale glaciation.
 The Pinedale was the most recent active glacial period to affect the Spanish Peaks and is responsible for many of the glacial land forms in the northern Rockies.
-The Pinedale glaciation is estimated to have lasted from 30,000 to 12,000 years ago and its greatest extent considered to be between 23,500 and 21,000 years ago.
+The Pinedale glaciation is estimated to have lasted from 30,000 to 10,000 years ago and its greatest extent considered to be between 23,500 and 21,000 years ago.

 Let us know if you took the hike to Bear Basin, and if you used this Field Guide.
 Comments and feedback of any type are appreciated.
 Please contact: David Mogk (firstname.lastname@example.org), Professor of Geology, Dept. of Earth Sciences, Montana State University.